 The Tropical Islands Resort is located 59 kilometres south of Berlin and offers a tropical beach, pool and spa area where you can relax and take a day trip.
 This amazing indoor resort is that it’s open throughout the year!

-It has something for everyone, whether you want to swim or sunbathe on the beach or look at exotic plants in the botanical garden, there’s something for everyone to experience here.
+It has something for everyone.
+Whether you want to swim, sunbathe on the beach or look at exotic plants in the botanical garden, there’s something for everyone to experience here.

 Potsdam